 If you have high blood pressure, then taking medications is not the only way to lower the readings.
 Changing one’s lifestyle is crucial to managing high blood pressure.
 Maintaining blood pressure through a healthy lifestyle eliminates, postpones, or minimizes the need for medication.
 These ten lifestyle changes can help you to maintain a low blood pressure level.

-Physical activity and exercising daily reduce high blood pressure by 5-8 mm Hg.
+- Exercise regularly: Physical activity and exercising daily reduces high blood pressure by 5-8 mm Hg.
 Aim for 30 minutes Walking, jogging, cycling, swimming, or dancing are some forms of exercise that help to lower blood pressure.
 High-intensity interval training is recommended for experts.
 However, consult a healthcare professional before creating an exercise plan.

 A small decrease in salt in your diet can lower blood pressure by 5 to 6 mm Hg.
 Different people respond differently to salt consumption.
 Generally speaking, the daily salt intake must be 2,300 mg or less.
 For adults, a daily salt consumption of 1,500 mg or less is considered suitable.